Azure-Samples/nim-on-azure-serverless-gpus-demos/README.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://codespaces.new/Azure-Samples/python-ai-agent-frameworks-demos)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/python-ai-agent-frameworks-demos)

 ## Purpose

-This repository demonstrates how to use a variety of popular Python AI agent frameworks with **NIM models running on Azure Serverless GPUs**.
+This repository demonstrates how to use the **OpenAI and OpenAI Agents Python frameworks** with NIM models running on Azure Serverless GPUs.
 The examples show how to integrate these frameworks with NIM endpoints, enabling scalable, cost-effective, and high-performance AI workloads on Azure.

-Whether you're interested in LangChain, OpenAI Agents, PydanticAI, or other frameworks, these samples will help you connect your agents to NIM models deployed on Azure's serverless GPU infrastructure.
+Currently, only the OpenAI and OpenAI Agents examples are fully working and maintained in this repository.

 ## Getting Started